 - Measure out the milk.
 Blend roasted garlic cloves and miso paste with 120 ml / ½ cup of the oat milk allocated for the béchamel sauce.

 - Slowly heat up olive oil in a large saucepan (stainless steal works best for this).
 Once the oil starts to shimmer, gradually whisk in flour.
 Keep whisking until the mixture is super smooth.
-Allow the mixture to bubble gently, whisking the whole time, for a few minutes so that there is no raw flour taste in your béchamel, but make sure it doesn’t colour.
+Allow the mixture to bubble gently, whisking the whole time, for a whole minute so that there is no raw flour taste in your béchamel, but make sure it doesn’t colour.